hackoregon/transportation-system-backend/README.md

 7. Confirm you have executable perms on all the scripts in the `./bin` folder: `$ chmod +x ./bin/*.sh` Feel free to read each one and assign perms individually, cause it is your computer :stuck_out_tongue_winking_eye: and security is a real thing.

 8. Run the `build.sh` script to build the project.
 Since you are going to be running it on the local machine you will want to run: `./bin/build.sh -l` - This command is doing a docker-compose build in the background.
-It is downloading the images needed for the project to your local machine.
+It is downloading the images needed for the project to your local machine and then building for a local development environment.

 9. Once this completes you will now want to start up the project.
-We will use the start.sh script for this, again using the `-l` flag to run locally:  `./bin/start.sh -l` The first time you run this you should see a bunch of sql commands running and will probably see the api container give an error about the database not being available on the port you set.
+We will use the start.sh script for this, again using the `-l` flag to run locally for development:  `./bin/start.sh -l` The first time you run this you should see a bunch of sql commands running and will probably see the api container give an error about the database not being available on the port you set.
 Don't worry, just wait for the startup to finish.
 (Though this is not an ideal process it works for now).

 10. Once the first startup completes kill the container using cmd c/ctrl c depending on your os.